jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-The convenient thing about using Gradle is that you can run this from the SBDG project home directory, as in from `/path/to/spring-boot-data-geode`, where you cloned the SBDG project in your local file sytem.
+The convenient thing about using Gradle is that you can run this from the [spring-boot-gemfire-name] project home directory, as in from `/path/to/spring-boot-data-geode`, where you cloned the [spring-boot-gemfire-name] project in your local file sytem.

-The downside of using Gradle is that the SBDG project Gradle build will build (compile) most modules of the SBDG project.
+The downside of using Gradle is that the [spring-boot-gemfire-name] project Gradle build will build (compile) most modules of the [spring-boot-gemfire-name] project.

 Alternatively, you can now run this Getting Started Sample using Maven.